theobald-software/theobald-software.github.io/content/_en/erpconnect-services/ecs-core/webservices/web-service-authentication.md

 Between the web service consumer and ECS Core the same authentication methods are supported.
 The web service consumer can be for instance a REST client, a workflow, a JavaScript app, etc.

-Setting the authentication for the the web service call ist described for the Postman REST Client here.
+Setting the authentication for the web service call ist described for the Postman REST Client here.
 These settings can be applied to REST web service calls in a workflow solution (i.e. Flow, Nintex).
 If you just want to test the functionality of a workflow quickly please use the web service operation [test dialog](./test-the-rest-web-service).

 **General settings for REST web service calls in a REST Client**